tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 _payer_ or _sender_.
 The player _receiving_ the resource will later be referred to either as the _receiving player_ or _paid player_ or _payee_ or _recipient_.

-A transaction can either be unidirectional, that is to say, a player transfers resource to another player and that is all, or bidirectional.
+A transaction can either be unidirectional, that is to say, a player transfers some resource to another player and that is all, or bidirectional.
 In the latter case, two players transfer resources to each other.

 A bidirectional transaction is composed (in the OOP meaning) of two unidirectional transactions.
+A bidirectional is **not** a special unidirectional transaction (it does not inherit from it).

+Every resource except _voting promises_ can be traded using a transaction.
+Voting promises have to be traded using _voting promises transactions_ [ ][votepromtrans]

 #### Resources

 A _resource_ is an integer quantity that the judging party allows to trade.
 In our case study, the set of resources will be fixed at the beginning of the game, to:

 - Trust